Vrana (military commander): Descendants

 His son, Bernardo took the surname Branai in Italy.
 His original name may also have been Vrana/Brana, which was italianized as Bernardo after his arrival in Italy.
-Gjon Muzaka wrote at the same time the Breve memoria de li discendenti de nostra casa Musachi, in which details emerge about Bernardo's family links to Albanian noble families through his marriage to Maria Zardari, daughter of Paul Zardari and a member of the Muzaka family.
+Gjon Muzaka wrote at the same time the Breve memoria de li discendenti de nostra casa Musachi, in which details emerge about Bernardo's family links to Albanian noble families through his marriage to Maria Zardari, daughter of Paul Zardari and Theodora Muzaka.
+The latter being a daughter of Blaise Muzaka and a great-granddaughter of Andrea II.
 Muzaka's account and specifically its land claims are considered unreliable, but the link to Maria Zardari is confirmed in other works.
 Bernardo's son married a relative of Skanderbeg's wife, Donika Arianiti and their son Alfonso adopted the surname Castriota to honor that connection with the Kastrioti family with which their ancestor Vrana probably belonged to a common fis.
 The surname Branai was altered to Granai, so the family became known as Castriota-Granai.
 Vrana may also have had another son who is recorded as a scribe Zaganos in Ottoman Krujë.